Biomarkers of aging: Immune biomarkers

 Recent data suggests that an increased frequency of senescent CD8+ T cells in the peripheral blood is associated with the development of hyperglycemia from a pre-diabetic state suggestive of senescence playing a role in metabolic aging.
 Senescent Cd8+ T cells could be utilized as a biomarker to signal the transition from pre-diabetes to overt hyperglycemia.

 Recently, Hashimoto and coworkers profiled thousands of circulating immune cells from supercentenarians at single-cell resolution.
-They identified a very unique increase in cytotoxic CD4 T cells in these supercentenarians.
+They identified a unique increase in cytotoxic CD4 T cells in these supercentenarians.
 Generally, CD4 T-cells have helper, but not cytotoxic, functions under physiological conditions however these supercentenarians, subjected to single cell profiling of their T-cell receptors, revealed accumulations of cytotoxic CD4 T-cells through clonal expansion.
 The conversion of helper CD4 T-cells to a cytotoxic variety might be an adaptation to the late stage of aging aiding in the fighting infections and potentially enhancing tumor surveillance.

 Applications of aging biomarkers

 The main mechanisms identified as potential biomarkers of aging are DNA methylation, loss of histones, and histone modification.
 The uses for biomarkers of aging are ubiquitous and identifying a physical parameter of biological aging would allow humans to determine our true age, mortality, and morbidity.
 The change in the physical biomarker should be proportional to the change in the age of the species.
 Thus after establishing a biomarker of aging, humans would be able to dive into research on extending life spans and finding timelines for the arise of potential genetic diseases.

 One of the applications of this finding would allow for identification of the biological age of a person.
-DNA methylation uses the structure of dna at different stages of life to determine an age.
+DNA methylation uses the structure of DNA at different stages of life to determine an age.
 DNA methylation is the methylation of the cysteine in the CG or Cpg region.
 The hypermethylation of this region is associated with decreased transcriptional activity and the opposite for hypomethylation.
 In other words, the more "tightly" held the DNA region then the more stable and "younger" the species.
 Looking at DNA methylation's properties in tissues, it was found to be almost zero for embryonic tissues, it can be used to determine acceleration of age and the results can be reproduced in chimpanzee tissue.